Ayaa859/grc-adversarial-robustness/README.md

 pip install scikit-learn sentence-transformers scipy numpy pandas
 ```

-**Run:** Open `GRC_v3_MDPI_revision_clean.ipynb` in Jupyter or Colab and run all cells top to bottom.
+**Run:** Open `grc-adversarial-robustness` in Jupyter or Colab and run all cells top to bottom.
 The notebook is self-contained — no external data downloads or API keys required.

 **What the notebook reproduces:**
 - Table 3 — Retrieval-depth sweep (K ∈ {1, 3, 5}), clean inputs only